mathisgillio/DCE-dissertation-repository/README.md

-# DCE-dissertation-repository
-Contains the script and outputs of my DCE for my dissertation
+## Information

+This repository aims at containing all the documents needed to undertake a DCE for my dissertation.

+### Contact information:

+Name: Mathis Gillio
+Email: mathgillio@gmail.com
+Superviser: Aidan Keane
+University of Edinburgh